jonny112/w1us/README.md

 # w1us
 User-space utility for interacting with 1-Wire devices through a DS2482 1-Wire bridge via i2c-dev.

-This is intended to be used with SOCs like Raspberry Pi or ODROID with I2C ports accessible via i2c-dev device files.
+This is intended to be used with SOCs like Raspberry Pi or ODROID, with I2C ports accessible via i2c-dev device files.

-A DS2482 will be at I2C address `0x18`-`0x1B` depending on the AD0/AD1 pin setting, see datasheet.
+A DS2482 will be at I2C address `0x18`-`0x1B` depending on the `AD0`/`AD1` pin setting, see datasheet.
 For detecting connected devices you may use `i2cdetect -y <port>`.
 Where `port` is the number of the I2C interface corresponding to `/dev/i2c-<port>`.

 ### w1-term